The Last Kingdom of Al Andalus (The Play)

 AISHA AL HURRA.

-Then, I would have preferred complete ruination than this disgraceful subjection.
+Then I would have preferred complete ruination to this disgraceful subjection.

 MUHAMMAD.

-Hast thou no pity for my soul, in the hour of my grief and remembrance?
+Hast thou no pity for my soul in this hour of grief and remembrance?

 AISHA AL HURRA.

-Pity, is a blind man's susceptibility and failure of his irrefutable acknowledgement.
+Pity is a blind man’s susceptibility and failure of irrefutable acknowledgement.

 MUHAMMAD.

 Why dost thou forsake me, Mother?
-I did what thou wanted me to do, when I ruled with dominance.
+I did what thou wanted me to do when I ruled with dominion.

 AISHA AL HURRA.

-True, but I behold the coward that lost his kingdom, without a fight.
-Thou hast forsaken thyself, in obeisance to them!
+True, but I behold the coward who lost his kingdom without a fight.
+Thou hast forsaken thyself in obeisance to them!

 MUHAMMAD.